Local School Topics

 Segregation by the Numbers

-According to a report by UCLA’s Civil Rights Project, school segregation in New York is widespread and occurs not just in metropolitan New York City, but also in rural areas and in urban locales upstate.
-However, as the nation’s largest public school system with 1.1 million students, the New York City Public Schools greatly influence the depth and breadth of the segregation problem.
+According to a report by UCLA’s Civil Rights Project, school segregation in New York is widespread.
+It occurs in metropolitan New York City, rural areas, and urban locales upstate.
+However, as the nation’s largest public school system with 1.1 million students, the New York City Public Schools greatly influenced the depth and breadth of the segregation problem.
 And a significant problem it is.
 Although the number of Asian and Latino students has dramatically increased since the late 1980s, exposure of these groups to white students has decreased.
 In fact, of New York City’s 32 school districts, 19 had less than 10 percent white enrollment as recently as 2010.
-Some of New York City’s schools, particularly charter and magnet schools, are identified by the authors of the report as being so segregated that they are classified
+Some of New York City’s schools, particularly charter and magnet schools, are identified by the authors of the report as being so segregated that they are classified as “apartheid schools.”

 . . .read more